ductuanxt2/ductuanxt2/README.md

 # Hello there
 - You can call me "ductuanxt2" or "Shadow"
 - I like to code stuffs, play games, and be lazy
-- My tag on discord is 《P》Shadow#1115 in case you want to know
+- My tag on Discord is 《P》Shadow#1115 in case you want to know
 - [My website](https://ductuanxt2.ga)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs?username=ductuanxt2&count_private=true&layout=compact&theme=prussian)](https://github.com/ductuanxt2/ductuanxt2/)